Leptogenesis, primordial gravitational waves, and PBH-induced reheating: Introduction

 If PBHs can greatly influence the production of particles in the early Universe still dominated with the inflaton field, it is natural to ask about the generation of baryon asymmetry through their evaporation within the epoch of reheating.
 As we know, an elegant mechanism to produce the baryon asymmetry of the Universe (BAU) is via leptogenesis~\cite{Fukugita:1986hr,Davidson:2008bu}, where a lepton asymmetry is generated first and subsequently gets converted into baryon asymmetry via non-perturbative sphaleron transitions~\cite{Kuzmin:1985mm}.
 In standard thermal leptogenesis~\cite{Buchmuller:2002rq,Buchmuller:2003gz,Chankowski:2003rr,Giudice:2003jh}, the decaying particles, typically right-handed neutrinos (RHNs), are produced thermally from the SM bath.
 However, the lower bound on the RHN mass in such scenarios (known as the Davidson-Ibarra bound), leads to a lower bound on the reheating temperature $\trh\gtrsim 10^{10}$ GeV~\cite{Davidson:2002qv}, leading to the so-called ``gravitino problem"~\cite{PhysRevLett.48.1303,Davidson:2008bu}.
-A simple alternative to circumvent this, is to consider non-thermal production of RHNs~\cite{Giudice:1999fb,Asaka:1999yd,Lazarides:1990huy,Campbell:1992hd,Hahn-Woernle:2008tsk}, that can be sourced by the PBH evaporation.
-The produced RHNs then further undergo CP-violating decay to produce the lepton and, eventually, the baryon asymmetry.
+A simple alternative to circumvent this, is to consider non-thermal production of RHNs~\cite{Giudice:1999fb,Asaka:1999yd,Lazarides:1990huy,Campbell:1992hd,Hahn-Woernle:2008tsk,Barman:2021tgt}, that can be sourced by the PBH evaporation.

 On the other hand, there also exists an unavoidable production of RHNs through the gravitational interaction~\cite{Choi:1994ax,Holstein:2006bh}.
 Indeed, it was shown in~\cite{Co:2022bgh,Barman:2022qgt} that the transfer of energy from the inflaton background field can produce RHNs via the exchange of a massless graviton and is a valid source of BAU\footnote{Such gravitational interaction can also reheat the Universe via gravitational reheating~\cite{Clery:2021bwz,Haque:2022kez,Clery:2022wib}.} and in another possibility, decay of those gravitationally produced RHNs may lead to the radiation dominated universe \cite{Haque:2023zhb}.
 Therefore, this coupling being unavoidable makes it impossible to ignore the production of RHNs from the scattering of inflaton condensate, mediated by massless gravitons.
 In the present set-up, we consider both contributions, namely, asymmetry from PBH evaporation and also from the graviton-mediated process, trying to combine both sources and find in which part of the parameter space one of the source dominates over the other one.